DeltaVCode/cr-201-2018/01-toolbelt-terminal-git/README.md

 ## Academic Overview

-The instructor will give an overview of the topics to be covered in this course and how those topics fit into the overall academic program at Code Fellows.
+The instructor will give an overview of the topics to be covered in this course and how those topics fit into the overall academic program at DeltaV Code School.

 [-top-](#top)